 to Joachim GUYLYCK (GULICK) in 1693. .

-who was probably a descendant of the Hendrick JANSEN and Elizabeth LAKE who
+probably a descendant of the Hendrick JANSEN and Elizabeth LAKE who lived in

-heirs divided it into five parts in 1830.
-One of the parts went to Ellen
+divided it into five parts in 1830.
+One of the parts went to Ellen JOHNSON (died 31

-one seems to know.
-She transferred it to her son Samuel (baptized 13 December 1812)
+know.
+She transferred it to her son Samuel (baptized 13 December 1812) shortly after

 His father Abraham HUBBARD was the son of Samuel HUBBARD and Ann EMANS,

 Samuel's second wife.
 Samuel (born 25 April 1742) was the son of James HUBBARD

 (b.18 June 1706 - d.23 October 1798) and Aeltje RYDER who were married in